Observing the stellar halo of Andromeda in cosmological simulations: the Auriga2PAndAS pipeline: Method

 Here, $g_0$ and $i_0$ refer to the perfect apparent magnitude of a ``star'' contained in the mock catalogue, while $g$ and $i$ are their reddened equivalent, comparable to the observed and calibrated magnitudes in the PAndAS catalogue.

 The photometric uncertainties that we assign to each mock ``star'' are then computed from their apparent magnitude.
-In order to build a model for the uncertainties as a function of magnitude, we first chose a reference field (field 10), for which we isolate all point sources\footnote{As in \citetalias{ibata_2014b}, we define as point sources objects that have a classification flag from the Cambridge Astronomical Survey Unit (CASU) pipeline \citep{irwin_2001} of either -1 or -2 in both the $g$ and $i$ bands.}.
+In order to build a model for the uncertainties as a function of magnitude, we first chose an observed reference field (field 10), for which we isolate all point sources\footnote{As in \citetalias{ibata_2014b}, we define as point sources objects that have a classification flag from the Cambridge Astronomical Survey Unit (CASU) pipeline \citep{irwin_2001} of either -1 or -2 in both the $g$ and $i$ bands.}.
 We use those to build a model of the photometric uncertainties as a function of magnitude (Figure~\ref{uncertainties}) that we model with the following functions:

 However, it is important to note that the depth, and so the related photometric uncertainties, is different for each field, due to changes in the observing conditions of any PAndAS field.
 These depths, $lim_{g,j}$ and $lim_{i,j}$, as defined by the magnitude for which the observed photometric uncertainties reach 0.2 mag, are determined for all PAndAS fields and shown in Figure~\ref{depth} for the two observed bands.
 Substituting $g-(lim_{g,j}-lim_{g,10})$ for $g$ (respectively $i-(lim_{i,j}-lim_{i,10})$ for $i$) in equation~\ref{eq_uncert} allows us to shift the uncertainty models from reference field 10 to any field $j$.
+Only moderate inhomogeneities are apparent over the survey footprint, and only the two fields covering the M31 disc are noticeable outliers, with a shallower depth in both the $g$ and $i$ bands.

 For every ``star'' in the mock, we determine the PAndAS field it falls in given its $(\xi,\eta)$ location and we randomly draw an uncertainty in $g$ and in $i$ based on the models described above.
 We then update the apparent magnitude of this ``star'' by adding random Gaussian deviates based on these modeled $\delta g$ and $\delta i$.
 The ``noisy'' measurements are those stored in the mock catalogues.